Our Master of Science in Information Systems (MSIS) program prepares graduates for successful information technology careers.

 - Provides students with the opportunity to plan a major research paper or project and implement it from start to finish using a combination of their conceptual, technical, and applied knowledge.
 As the capstone course in the program, the project developed draws on the skills and knowledge gained throughout the program.
 Project deliverables have deadlines staggered throughout the semester.
 Must be taken in last semester.

-Select One Concentration
+Select One Concentration in Information Systems

 - Data Communications